News & Events

 Looking for job opportunities at UMass Amherst?
 Need help with your application or have questions about the hiring process?
 Are you a new employee with questions about onboarding?
 UMass Amherst Human Resources is here to help!

-Beginning Tuesday, April 15, the UMass HR team will offer weekly community office hours at UMass Downtown to provide application assistance and interview guidance for prospective employees and CORI verifications and onboarding support for new hires.
+The UMass HR team offers weekly community office hours at UMass Downtown to provide application assistance and interview guidance for prospective employees and CORI verifications and onboarding support for new hires.

 No appointment necessary.
 Just stop by during UMass HR's community office hours!